NTU-CNAD-Group3/infra/README.md

 terraform destroy   # Destroy the infrastructure
 ```

+## Flow

 For now, we only have one environment, which is the prod environment.
 If you want to modify the infrastructure, you can do it in the `prod` folder and craeate a pull request.
 Once the pull request is merged, it will be automatically deployed to the prod environment.

+Before merging the pull request, make sure the CI is passing.
+The CI will run the `tflint`, `terraform fmt`, `terraform validate` and `terraform plan` commands to check if the code is valid and left the comments which describe the changes that will be applied to the infrastructure.

+If you want to deploy or destroy it manually, you can do it in the actions tab in the github.
+You can find the workflow named `Deploy` and `Destroy` in the actions tab.
+You can select which environment you want to deploy or destroy.
+The workflow will run the `terraform apply` or `terraform destroy` command in the selected environment.